apostrophecms/apostrophe-guides/README.md

 ```
 ````

-This should be identical to how you'd use your component in your templates.
-This could be `macro`, an `include`, or just plain old static html.
-The filename specified after the language will tell the module to generate a small html file that we can render inside an iframe on your documentation page.
-The iframe includes the `stylesheets`, `scripts`, and `demoBodyClass` you specified in the modules options.
-This is done to essentially sandbox your demo so that no guide styles or scripts pollute your example.
+This will do two things on your guide page.
+First, it will render a code block that shows how another developer exactly how they would implement your component.
+Secondly, it generates a html file that will be rendered in an iframe on the page.
+This provides a live working example of your component in a sandboxed environment right in your documentation.
+Just be sure to include the `.html` extension on your example file name.

+Your demo code could be a Nunjucks `macro`, a Nunjucks `include`, or even plain old static html.
+Be sure to configure the `stylesheets` and `scripts` options with the assets necessary to render your components.
+Additionally if you are scoping your css to a class on the body element, you can use the `demoBodyClass` option to include your class name on all component examples.

-An example component:
+An example of a component guide page:

 ![Apostrophe Guides Component](images/component.png)